lbianlbian/fireavs/README.md

 Twitter Handle: @BlazeSentry_AVS

 Deployed a custom AI Agent on Autonome's Eliza framework and fine tuned through recent fire data.
 Agent will tweet about a confirmed fire event with a possible fire severity and spread prediction.

+### P2P Restaking

+Since Holesky testnet is down, we are unable to test or demonstrate this restaking functionality.
+The code to handle restaking is stored in webapp/frontend-interface/app/restake.
+It uses the unified restaking API to make it easy for restakers to ensure the operation and security of BlazeSentry and Eigenlayer as a whole.

 # Othentic Stack Setup Instructions